Barboos/Pong/README.md

 # Pong
-If u wanna play the game, just run Pong.exe
+If u wanna play the game, just run Pong.exe\n
 Soon will be more games.